gireeswar9/cv/README.md

 # cv
-# This file the CV
+This file contains the CV